jujupapaye/whales_trajectories/README.md

 ## dataset.py

 It contains all dataset builder.
-All trajectories data are like : {'traj': traj, 't': t} where traj has shape () and t ().
+All trajectories data are like : {'traj': traj, 't': t, 'specy'} where traj has shape () and t ().

+data_3D() : 15 trajectories of 3D locations of sprem whales off the coast of Antibes

 ## transform_dataset.py